The Paid Parental Leave Act 2010 (Cth) provides for paid leave for both parents after the birth or adoption of a child.

 If a birth mother does not meet the residence requirements, another person applying may still be successful if they meet the eligibility requirements and the birth mother provides permission for them to claim.

-Up to 2 weeks of Parental Leave Pay can be used simultaneously by eligible claimants [s 21].
+For children born on or after 1 July 2025, up to 20 days of Parental Leave Pay may be used simultaneously by eligible claimants [s 21].
+See Sharing your payment for more information.

 Parental Leave Pay must be used within 2 years of the child's birth or adoption [ss 11D and 275].